 Cost: 800 Yen a month

-Update Frequency: Random, as low as once a month
+Update Frequency: Random, as low as once a month or as high as three times a month

 There is no rhyme or reason to what they upload as some events are skipped, however they have been better about it so far in 2018 so hopefully it improves.
 The VQ also isn’t great, the worst of the streaming services.
 Still, its the only way to watch most WAVE shows so if you are a fan of WAVE its almost a requirement to have.
 They also very rarely add older shows but occasionally surprise subscribers with one.